A Guide to Maximizing Tax Deductions and Credits

 If you’re selling items in your business, you’ll probably be maintaining an inventory.
-If so, you would have a beginning value of your inventory on hand at the start of the year.
+In this case, you would have a beginning value of your inventory on hand at the start of the year.
 If you manufacture or assemble products, you’ll also include raw materials and parts in your inventory.

 The basic concept is that you are adding to inventory with purchases.
-So, when you count your inventory at the end of the year, the difference would be your cost of goods sold.
+So, you’ll find the cost of goods sold when you count your inventory at the end of the year.

 If your business invoices customers or sales on credit, it’s inevitable that sometimes you won’t get paid.
 If you can’t collect money owed to the business, such as for invoices or credit sales, you can deduct the amount of the bad debt. **Note: this is only if you booked the income.
 If you’re filing taxes on the cash basis, you’re not reporting the income until you collect it.